bids-apps/CPAC/README.md

 docker container, when built, is an application for performing participant level analyses.
 Future releases will include group-level analyses, when there is a BIDS standard for handling derivatives and group models.

+### Usage notes

-You can either perform a custom processing using a YAML configuration file, or use the default processing pipeline.
+1. You can either perform a custom processing using a YAML configuration file or use the default processing pipeline.
+A GUI can be invoked to assist in pipeline custimization by specifying `GUI` command line arguement (this currently only works for Singularity containers).

-Using the 'GUI' analysis level keyword, you can invoke a GUI to aid in pipeline customization.
-The default behavior is to read in data that is organized in the BIDS format.
-This includes data that is in Amazon AWS S3 by using the format s3://<bucket_name>/<bids_dir> to specify the bids_dir command line argument.
+2. The default behavior is to read in data that is organized in the BIDS format.
+This includes data that is in Amazon AWS S3 by using the format `s3://<bucket_name>/<bids_dir>` for the `bids_dir` command line argument.
 Outputs can be written to S3 using the same format for the output_dir.
-Credentials for accessing these buckets can be specified on the command line.
+Credentials for accessing these buckets can be specified on the command line (using `--aws_input_creds` or `--aws_output_creds`).

-Paths to the data to be processed can also be passed to C-PAC using a data configuration yaml file, which allows this app to use non-BIDS formatted data.
-This file can be generated using the C-PAC GUI (start the app with the 'GUI' analysis level) or can be created using other means, please refer to CPAC documentation for more information.
+3. Non-BIDS organized data can processed using a C-PAC data configuration yaml file.
+This file can be generated using the C-PAC GUI (start the app with the `GUI` argument) or can be created using other means, please refer to [CPAC documentation](http://fcp-indi.github.io/docs/user/subject_list_config.html) for more information.

-When the app is run, it will output the data configuration file to the working directory.
-This file can be passed into subsequent runs, which avoids the overhead of parsing the BIDS input directory on subsequent runs (i.e. for cluster or cloud runs).
-These files can be generated without executing the C-PAC pipeline using the 'test_run' analysis level.
-The 'participant_label' and 'participant_ndx' arguments allow the user to specify which of the many datasets should be processed, this are useful when parallelizing the run of multiple participants.
+4. When the app is run, a data configuration file is written to the working directory.
+This file can be passed into subsequent runs, which avoids the overhead of re-parsing the BIDS input directory on each run (i.e. for cluster or cloud runs).
+These files can be generated without executing the C-PAC pipeline using the `test_run` command line argument.

+5. The `participant_label` and `participant_ndx` arguments allow the user to specify which of the many datasets should be processed, this are useful when parallelizing the run of multiple participants.

 ### Default configuration
 The default processing pipeline performs fMRI processing using four strategies, with and without global signal